3HO

 Chief Seattle's Vision

-Some of Yogi Bhajan's earliest students spent time in New Mexico and were influenced by Native American Hopi teachings.
-In June of 1969 Yogiji attended their summer solstice celebration at the Tesuque Indian reservation outside of Santa Fe, New Mexico.
-At the 1970 Summer Solstice celebration, a group of Hopi elders arrived.
+The Hopi Vision Some of Yogi Bhajan's earliest students spent time in New Mexico and were influenced by Native American Hopi teachings.
+In June of 1969 Yogiji attended their Summer Solstice Sadhana at the Tesuque Indian reservation outside of Santa Fe, New Mexico.
+At the 1970 Summer Solstice Sadhana, a group of Hopi elders arrived.
 They spoke of an ancient legend concerning the time before the end of the present age of darkness when a white-clad warrior would come from the East and create an army of warriors in white who would rise up and protect the "Unified Supreme Spirit."
 They held a sweat lodge ceremony and a sacred arrow was given in trust to him because the elders determined that Yogi Bhajan is the white-clad warrior.
+See Yogi Bhajan's Mission Is On The March.
 Hopi Sun Spirit

 Before